AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Consumer group interfaces/DeleteConsumerGroup.md

 -   Response elements

-    The HTTP status code `200` is returned.
+    If the request succeeds, the HTTP status code 200 is returned.
+If the request is successful, no other elements are returned.

 ## Examples